Friday, January 10, 2025

 Final points :

 - some games understand this very well already.
-I have not played it yet, but I understand that Electric Bastionland takes the "borough as a dungeon" approach quite seriously.
+I have not played it yet, but I think that Electric Bastionland takes the "borough as a dungeon" approach quite seriously.

 - you can use the same, or almost the same, universal basic procedures to fill your dungeons.
 Just change the content of the tables a bit.
 I have a d6 table that I use to fill any kind of dungeon.

-- inversely, it can be interesting to taylor the travel procedures, and think about which you want to employ and why (to what effect).
+- inversely, it can be interesting to tailor the travel procedures, and think about which you want to employ and why (to what effect).

 - you can rename "dungeons" in my expanded meaning as "adventuring locales", "dungeon units", "gameplay units" or what have you.
 They still need a better name.
 Something with "blocks"?